hasmin1234/HR-Analytics-Internship-Project-Power-BI/README.md

 This showcases my expertise in **_DATA ANALYSIS,VISUALIZATION  AND
 STORYTELLING_**._

-# OBJECTIVE
-_The Objective of this project is to analyze the operational data of Cab Company in order to identify key trends, optimize fleet management and improve overall revenue.
-By examining ride patterns,peak times and customer behaviour, the goal is to recommend data-driven strategies to increase efficiency, reduce downtime and enhance customer satisfaction._

 # APPROACH / METHODOLOGY
 _**The project followed a structured approach :**_
 _1.ETL(EXTRACT ,TRANSFORM & LOAD ) PROCEDURES_